reduxjs/redux/docs/recipes/WritingTests.md

 import * as actions from '../../actions/counter'
 import * as types from '../../constants/ActionTypes'
 import nock from 'nock'
+import expect from 'expect'; // You can use any testing library

 const middlewares = [ thunk ]
 const mockStore = configureMockStore(middlewares)